How Alpstein works under the hood

 1. News Collection & Scraping

-These scrapers are coordinated by Prometheus and monitored with Grafana and Jaeger for performance tracking.
-Every scraped article gets timestamped and queued for processing.
+These scrapers are coordinated by Prometheus and monitored with Grafana, OpenTelemetry, and Jaeger for performance tracking.
+Every scraped article gets timestamped, deduplicated, and pushed into a Redis queue for processing.

 2. Article Processing Pipeline